 Key Takeaway: Prevention beats problem-solving on game night.

 A: Yes, even more so.
-Large groups amplify personality differences, where one extrovert can dominate an improvisation-heavy game with 12 people while an introvert feels lost in the crowd.
+Large groups amplify personality differences, where one extrovert can dominate an improvisation-heavy game while an introvert feels lost in the crowd.
 See Top Murder Mystery Games for Different Group Sizes for recommendations that balance diverse personalities at scale.

 Key Takeaway: Larger groups need more intentional personality-based structure, not less.